El Arca is an 2007 animated film from by Patagonik Animation retelling the story of Noah's Ark.

 - Carnivore Confusion: Even the humans threaten to eat some of the animals (even the elephant) late in the film.

-- Cats Are Mean: While the lion characters subvert this, Panty, Dagnio, and Bruma play this straight.
+- Cats Are Mean: While the lion characters subvert this, Panthy and Dagnio play this straight.

 - Does This Remind You of Anything?: "The door to my heart, and room, are wide open."

-- Family Unfriendly Death: Bruma gets a really nasty one: she is crushed to death by an extinct kind of hippopotamus.
-This hippo and several other characters (like Xiro's parents and a unicorn) drown in the flood.
+- Family-Unfriendly Death: Bruma gets a really nasty one: she is crushed to death by a hippopotamus.
+Several other characters (like Xiro's parents and a unicorn) drown in the flood.

-- Fan Disservice: The chicken stripper, if you look REALLY close, you can see that she has boobs before she takes off her top, but they disappears on the next shoots.
+- Fan Disservice: The chicken stripper, if you look REALLY close, you can see that she has boobs before she takes off her top, but they disappear in the next shots.
 Please note she does not even have a humanlike body type unlike Panthy.

 - Feathered Fiend: There is a vulture in Dagnio's gang.